authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   in an IMAP mailstore, a flag on the message could be set that indicates that the message passed BIMI, and a second flag that tells the MUA where to get the BIMI logo from.

-* When displaying a message, the MUA does not look for any BIMI headers stamped by the MTA, but instead relies upon the mailstore flags or message properties that a message passed BIMI, and use that to decide show the logo.
-The MUA then pulls the required image and displays it as appropriate.

 Alternatively, the MUA may also look for the flag in the mailstore and then attempt to extract the key/value pairs from the BIMI-Location headers.
 In either case, the MUA must first check to see if a message passed BIMI before loading the BIMI image.